Samfan01/Farmers-market/README.md

 ## Description
-{This is a web Application that allows farm products customers to purchase farm produce directly from farmers, and order for delivery.
+This is a web Application that allows farm products customers to purchase farm produce directly from farmers, and order for delivery.

 ## Setup/Installation Requirements